Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/technical.md

 ## A. Permission Card
 ## B. Door locks
 ## C. Turnstile

+1 front turnstile, 1 back/ openable with a card/ 1 doorbell between the front turnstile and the front interior door/ be able to use the turnstile/ make a song when doorbell pressed and somebody coming

 ## D. Ambient sounds

+beginning -> 9am : noises in corridors, resting room, outside deck and staff rooms

+9am -> 10.45am : noises in all working rooms

+10.45am -> 11am : noises in corridors, resting room, outside deck and staff rooms

+11am -> 0.30pm : noises in all working rooms

+0.30pm -> 1.30pm : noises in corridors, resting room, outside deck and staff rooms

+1.30pm -> 3.15pm : noises in all working rooms

+3.15pm -> 3.30pm : noises in corridors, resting room, outside deck and staff rooms

 # 6. Pathfinding
 ## A. Project room